 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
 Thank you for supporting the brands that make Hulaland possible.

 One of the trickiest parts of planning a trip for me is finding just the right place to stay.
-My trips to Hawaii are pretty active and include plenty of exploring so I don’t want to pay a bundle on a fancy beach resort when I’ll be off hiking through jungles and searching for lava flow, however sometimes a budget hotel can leave a little to be desired when I’m in the mood to lounge at the beach or poolside.
+My trips to Hawaii are pretty active and include plenty of exploring so I don’t want to pay a bundle on a fancy beach resort when I’ll be off trekking to the summit of Haleakala for sunrise or hiking through the bamboo forests of Hana, however sometimes a budget hotel can leave a little to be desired when I’m in the mood to lounge at the beach or poolside.

 What is Airbnb?
 Airbnb is an online booking platform that connects people who are looking to rent out their home (or condo, guest cottage, garage apartment, etc.) with people who are looking for that type of accommodation.
 Operating in over 200 countries and 35,000 cities, Airbnb has over 10,000 listings in Hawaii alone!

 How does it work?
 By doing a simple search by island, you’ll be able to find a wide (price and type) range of accommodation.
 Some Airbnb listings are for a shared or private room in the “host’s” house and some are for an entire apartment, condo, or house.
 You can refine your search to fit certain criteria (part of the island, price, style, etc.) before you start weeding through specific properties.
 Once you settle on a property, you’ll work out the details with the host and submit your payment through Airbnb’s online booking system, which mediates the transaction.